CHYYYYYYYY/SolidGeoSolver/README.md

 "Arithmetical symbols are written figures, and geometrical figures are painted formulas." — David Hilbert

-**Hilbert-Geo** is a unified formal language framework designed to solve both plane and solid geometric problems through neural-symbolic reasoning.
+It is a unified formal language framework designed to solve both plane and solid geometric problems through neural-symbolic reasoning.
 To bridge the gap in solid geometry reasoning, which involves complex 3D spatial diagrams, we introduce the **Parse2Reason** method.

 This repository contains the implementation of the Hilbert-Geo framework, including the reasoning engine, formal language definitions, and evaluation tools.